Azure/iotedge/edgelet/doc/devguide.md

 Once the packages are built, they will be found somewhere under the `edgelet/target/` directory.
 (The exact path under that directory depends on the combination of `PACKAGE_OS` and `PACKAGE_ARCH`.
 See `builds/misc/packages.yaml` for the exact paths.)

+If you want to run another build for a different combination of `PACKAGE_OS` and `PACKAGE_ARCH`, make sure to clean the repository first with `sudo git clean -xffd` so that artifacts from the previous build don't get reused for the next one.

 ### Windows